-- To explore the situation and conditions for human rights education in the broader Euro-Mediterranean framework with a specific focus on South Eastern Europe; - To motivate participants to act as multipliers in human rights education and intercultural dialogue projects; - To develop participants competences (knowledge, skills, attitudes, values) in working with and training about human rights education and intercultural dialogue; - To provide a deeper knowledge of the institutions involved and the cooperation opportunities offered by their programmes; - To experience educational tools for human rights education and intercultural dialogue; - To support participants in developing and planning follow-up multiplying activities.
+- To explore the situation and conditions for human rights education in the broader Euro-Mediterranean framework with a specific focus on current themes such as the migrations on a regional scale, the situations of potential or real conflicts and the issues related to the Euro-Mediterranean area. - To promote intercultural dialogue and tolerance as pre-conditions to settlement of conflicts and for the development of a 'culture of peace' - To motivate participants to act as multipliers in human rights education and conflict settlement projects.; - To develop participants competences (knowledge, skills, attitudes, values) in working with and training about human rights education, intercultural dialogue and conflict resolution through cultural cooperation; - To provide a deeper knowledge of the institutions involved and the cooperation opportunities offered by their programmes; - To experience educational tools for human rights education and intercultural dialogue; - To support participants in developing and planning follow-up multiplying activities.